-Random Forest (RF; \citealt{random_forest}) is a supervised learning algorithm based on ensemble learning, as it utilises many decision trees to make predictions.
+RF (\citealt{random_forest}) is a supervised learning algorithm based on ensemble learning, as it utilizes many decision trees to make predictions.
 These trees are a type of data structure, which allow one to make a decision using a series of yes/no questions, and they can be used for regression and classification.
-They are built using a recursive algorithm which splits the data usually into two groups at each step until some pre-defined threshold is achieved.
+They are built using a recursive algorithm that splits the data usually into two groups at each step until some predefined threshold is achieved.
 The job of the algorithm is to identify groups that have similar input and target features and is therefore related to the kNN algorithm \citep{knn}.
-The main components of the decision tree are the root, decision and leaf nodes.
+The main components of the decision tree are the root, decision, and leaf nodes.
 The root node defines the first and the most optimum split.
 The decision nodes describe the subsequent splits, and the leaf nodes contain the final groups.

 The exact process of building a decision tree is as follows.
 At each step, all possible splits are evaluated in all dimensions of the input feature space.
-For classification, the data is split to best separate different classes, and this is achieved by maximising the information gain (IG), or in other words, minimising the impurity using metrics such as the information entropy, Gini entropy and classification error \citep{tpz}.
-For regression, the data is split such that the average values of the target variable are representative of the groups.
-Usually, the variance is minimised to accomplish this using the loss function:
+For classification, the data are split to best separate different classes, and this is achieved by maximizing the information gain, or in other words, minimizing the impurity using metrics such as the information entropy, Gini entropy, and classification error \citep{tpz}.
+For regression, the data are split such that the average values of the target variable are representative of the groups.
+Usually, the variance is minimized to accomplish this using the loss function:

 where $n_{m}$ is the number of data points in a group, $m$, $\Tilde{y}_{i}$ are the values of the target variable in the group, and $\bar{y}_{m}$ is the group mean of the target variable.

 Once the decision tree is built or trained, it can be used to make predictions.
 If the training data used to build the tree are complete and representative, then a new datum will end up in a leaf node that is representative of itself.
 The content of the leaf node can then be used to make a prediction.
 For classification, the prediction is the mode, and for regression, it is the mean of the leaf node.